If you don’t already have one, create a wallee account.

 Activate the wallee Payment plugin from the Plugin Manager.

 Navigate to Settings → Plugins → Wallee in your Shopware backend.
-Enter the wallee Space ID, User ID and Authentication Key that you can create in the setup assistant.
-Alternatively, you can manually create an application user.
+Enter the wallee Space ID, User ID and Authentication Key that you can create an application user.

 If your store is configured for multiple sales channels, you may use different spaces for each store to configure different behaviours.